-Orthodox Christmas Day marks the arrival of the Savior in the flesh – Jesus Christ.
+Orthodox Christmas Day 2023: Top Quotes, Sayings & Messages – Orthodox Christmas Day marks the arrival of the Savior in the flesh – Jesus Christ.
 Orthodox Christmas Day was first celebrated in the Russian Empire, then called Orthodox Christianity.
 Today, Orthodox Christmas Day remains a Christian public holiday marking the Nativity and the birth of Jesus Christ.

-Orthodox Christmas Day is also known as Julian calendar Christian day.
+Christmas Day is also known as the Julian calendar Christian day.
 The Orthodox Church considers it to be a new year of rebirth and enlightenment for humanity.
 It is also a day to honor the Virgin Mary and the whole of Christianity, as well as to celebrate the victory of good over evil.
-Orthodox Christmas Day celebration is one of the four traditional annual religious celebrations on the Julian calendar, also known as the Orthodox calendar.
-The main Orthodox Christmas Day festival includes a huge family gathering in the evening to give gifts, pray for the well-being of the family, and to celebrate the victory of good over evil.
+Christmas Day celebration is one of the four traditional annual religious celebrations on the Julian calendar, also known as the Orthodox calendar.
+The main Christmas Day festival includes a huge family gathering in the evening to give gifts, pray for the well-being of the family, and to celebrate the victory of good over evil.

 Orthodox Christmas Day celebrates the birth of Jesus Christ as a miracle, as recorded in the Bible.
 Orthodox Christians believe that the Holy Son of God experienced a wonderful encounter with the Magi following His baptism at the time of Jesus’ birth, as recorded in the Gospel of Luke.
 The Nativity, which is also called Pasch or Bethlehem, is also commemorated on this day.
 The Holy Family’s home, known as the House of the Holy Family, is decorated with flowers, candles, and lanterns and marked with special icons and pictures of the Virgin Mary, the star known as Omega (or Polaris), and the stone rolled away from the globe by the Magi.